Cho So-hyun

-Cho So-hyun (/ko/; born 24 June 1988) is a South Korean professional footballer who plays as a midfielder for WK League club Suwon FC and the South Korea women's national team.
+Cho So-hyun (/ko/; born 24 June 1988) is a South Korean professional footballer who plays as a midfielder for Northern Super League club Halifax Tides FC and the South Korea women's national team.
 She is widely regarded as one of South Korea's best players, and is their second most-capped international player with 156 appearances.
 She has won multiple domestic league titles and was named Korean Women's Player of the Year in 2015.